Getting started

 MIT- MIT licenseMIT OR Apache-2.0- MIT and/or Apache-2.0 license applies, chosen by the userLicenseRef-My-License- a custom license (LicenseRef-part is mandatory in this case).
 This should be used when the license used is not in SPDX License list.

 See the specification and license list for more information.
-If a project’s license is not given, it is assumed that the project cannot be used under any license.
+If a project’s license is not given, it is assumed that the project cannot be used under any license without owner’s explicit permission.

 As specified by REUSE project, license files should be included at